Ayurvedic Detoxing or Any Type of Detoxing (diet, drugs, alcohol, caffeine, etc)

 The language we use to process our emotions is incredibly important.
 Your self talk can ultimately make the situation better or worse.
 In the statement above I recommend that you tell yourself “right now I am feeling____” instead of “I am sad”.
 Do not become your emotion.
 “I” statements can bring the emotion into our own perception of who we are as a person, which will only make the situation worse.
 Do your best to see your emotions like passing clouds, and not as a permanent situation.
 Keep in mind that it is okay to feel how you are feeling, even if it is uncomfortable at the time so ultimately you can let them go.

 Once you have allowed yourself to feel what you are feeling, discovered where the feelings have come from, validated yourself and how you are feeling, and recognized that this is just a temporary state, then you can move on to releasing those feelings.
 Let the emotion run its course and then say to yourself internally or out loud that you have released the emotion, and it no longer need to carry it with you.
 Releasing an emotion that has been bottled up inside you may take time to heal.
 You may need to allow yourself several sessions of feeling, reflecting, validating, and observing your feelings before they can truly be released.
 Again, be patient with yourself.
-Emotional health is a life-long practice, and is not something that does come with an easy fix.
-I recommend writing these types of things down, and then burning them, burying them etc. to assist you with a physical release.
+Emotional health is a life-long practice, and is not something that does comes with an easy fix.
+I recommend writing these types of things down in a journal, or on a scrap paper.
+Many people benefit from physically burning them, burying them, ripping them up, etc to assist you with a real release.

 Emotional health may not be something that you can fully handle on your own, and there is nothing wrong with that.
 We are social creatures, and our survival as a species is contingent on one another.
 Your own emotional health may also require social support.
 Whether it is a friend you can call, a family member or perhaps a professional psychologist, it is okay to lean on other people when you need some help.
 I highly recommend professional psychologists to anyone who needs an unbiased ear to talk to.